Fall Semester Q&A

-- Classroom modifications are in place (specific morning start times, 6 ft distancing, seating charts, no food or beverage allowed).
+- Classroom modifications are in place (specific morning start times, six feet distancing, seating charts, no food or beverage allowed).

 - Office procedure modifications are in place (make appointments before going to an office, more transactions will be conducted virtually).

 - Changes to the daily schedule to reduce the volume of students in shared spaces (including residence hall bathrooms, dining areas, and academic building hallways).

 - Outdoor locations are designated for periodic class sessions or small group meetings (bring your own folding chair).

 - Limits on the numbers of people who can gather in various locations.